Archdiocese of Mobile: 1954 to 1968

 In 1954, Pope Pius XII renamed the Diocese of Mobile as the Diocese of Mobile-Birmingham to reflect the growth of Birmingham, Alabama.
 Toolen opened several new churches, orphanages, hospitals, and other institutions that were meant to minister exclusively to African-Americans, leading opponents to call him "the nigger bishop".
 In 1950, he oversaw construction of St. Martin de Porres Hospital in Mobile, which was the first hospital in Alabama where African American doctors could work alongside their white colleagues.
 He also persuaded a local hospital to become the first one in Alabama to accept pregnant African-American women.
 In 1948, however, he denied the request of Joseph Howze, an African-American to be accepted as a seminarian for the diocese.

 In 1957, Toolen invited Mother Mary Angelica and the Poor Clares of Perpetual Adoration to establish a religious community for African-Americans in the diocese.
 He broke ground on Our Lady of the Angels Monastery in Irondale in 1961, and dedicated the monastery in 1962.
 Eternal Word Television Network would be established here in 1981.
 In 1964, Toolen ended racial segregation in Catholic schools throughout Alabama.
-He wrote: "After much prayer, consultation and advice, we have decided to integrate all the schools of the diocese.
-I know this will not meet with the approval of many of our people, but in justice and charity, this must be done.
-I ask all of our people to accept this decision as best for God and country."
-However, Toolen publicly denounced the methods of civil rights activists, favoring a less confrontational approach to civil rights.
-In 1965, Toolen ordered the Society of Saint Edmund to remove Reverend Maurice Ouellet from his post as pastor in Selma.
+He wrote: "I ask all of our people to accept this decision as best for God and country."

+However, Toolen denounced the methods of civil rights activists, favoring a less confrontational approach to civil rights.
+In 1965, Toolen ordered the Society of Saint Edmund to remove Maurice Ouellet from his post as pastor in Selma.
 Ouellet had allowed his rectory to serve as a headquarters for participants in the 1965 Selma to Montgomery marches.